Welcome to my blog. This page is intended to give you a crash course on me and answer any common questions.

 During the past decade (and then some) I have taken part in the development of various telecommunication projects - mainly those related to VoIP and 3G.
 I've done so as a programmer, manager, marketer and CTO.
 This included developing the 3G-324M protocol stack from scratch, as well as managing the team that was in charge of developing and maintaining the H.323 protocol stack, along with other interesting projects.

-These days I am working as a consultant, analyst and entrepreneur on anything related to VoIP, but it mainly focuses on WebRTC and its potential for disruption.
+These days I am working as a consultant, analyst and entrepreneur on anything related to VoIP, but it mainly focuses on CPaaS, WebRTC and their potential for disruption.

 I have an MSc in Computer Science and an MBA degree with a focus in Entrepreneurship and Strategy.
 Included in my resume are a few patents and being the chairman of different activity groups in the IMTC – an organization focused on interoperability of multimedia standards.

 I’ve got a wife and two great kids and I love cooking.
 I write here and as a guest elsewhere in multiple places.
 You can use the social media links in the bottom part of the page to reach me or learn more about what I do and where.